-Musk, Zuckerberg visit US congress to discuss AI
+Musk, Zuckerberg Visit Us Congress To Discuss Ai

-Big tech bigwigs including Elon Musk and Mark Zuckerberg traveled to Capitol Hill on Wednesday to share their plans for artificial intelligence as the US prepares to draw up legislation to better control the technology.
+Washington: Big tech bigwigs including Elon Musk and Mark Zuckerberg traveled to Capitol Hill on Wednesday to share their plans for artificial intelligence as theprepares to draw up legislation to better control the technology.

-Europe is well advanced in its own AI Act and the pressure is on US lawmakers to avoid falling behind and seeing AI overwhelm society, with lost jobs, rampant disinformation and other consequences, before it is too late.
+Europe is well advanced in its own AI Act and the pressure is onlawmakers to avoid falling behind and seeing AI overwhelm society, with lost jobs, rampant disinformation and other consequences, before it is too late.

-"Today, we begin an enormous and complex and vital undertaking: building a foundation for bipartisan AI policy that Congress can pass," Schumer told the meeting, according to remarks shared with the media.
+"Today, we begin an enormand complex and vital undertaking: building a foundation for bipartisan AI policy that Congress can pass," Schumer told the meeting, according to remarks shared with the media.

+SpaceX, Twitter and electric car maker Tesla CEO Elon Musk, arrives for aSenate bipartisan Artificial Intelligence (AI) Insight Forum at theCapitol in Washington, DC, on September 13, 2023.
+(Photo by Stefani Reynolds / AFP)

 "In past situations when things were this difficult, the natural reaction...was to ignore the problem and let someone else do the job.
 But with AI we can't be like ostriches sticking our heads in the sand," he said.